 Take, for instance; you send a consumer an email.
 This email comprises a few offers, but the key call to action button for you is the ‘subscribe to deals’ button at the end of the email.

 Now, suppose all the call-to-action buttons look the same, and the recipient is given the choice of interacting with one- there’s a high chance of them clicking on an offer instead.
 After all, you did share multiple pieces of content and offers with them.
 That’s where the importance of clearly demarcating your call-to-action button comes in.
 It’s like defining the next step you want a recipient to take after reading your email.

 So in this article, we’re covering everything about your call-to-action buttons.
 Right from why they’re important, why you need to apply color psychology to them, which colors present what emotion and action, and how you can create a call-to-action button that actually converts.

 Does the call-to-action button color really matter?

 The color red has been shown to increase blood pressure and quicken the heart rate.
 But different shades of blue have the complete opposite effect on the body.
 The color calms down the brain and the body.

 Another study published in the NY Times suggests that blue is the color that represents creativity.
 On the other hand, red is associated with attention and is good to maintain focus.

 That’s exactly the reason why brands take months and sometimes even years to decide what color should be used in their logo.
-They want their logo to represent what they believe in, their culture, and what they want their target market to perceive them as.
+They want their logo to represent what they believe in, their culture, brand personality and what they want their target market to perceive them as.
 The Logo Company explains the co-relation of brands and their choice of color for their logos in this video below.